-Greenpeace Netherlands selected for investigationfivemajorcarbrandsintheEuropean marketplace (Citroën, Fiat, Jeep, Peugeot and Renault) and five European airlines (Air France, Austrian Airlines, Brussels Airlines, Lufthansa and Scandinavian Airlines (SAS).
-A team of DeSmog researchers then used the Facebook Ad Library to analyse Facebook and Instagram advertisements to which European audiences were exposed by the selected companies from 1 January 2021 to 21 $January 2022.^{40} The Facebook Ad Library was used$ because it is the only large-scale database that archives a significant number of advertisements from a large range of companies in one place.
-It is possible that advertising in other media may present a different balance of themes, but this was beyond the scope of the present research.
+selected Netherlands for Greenpeace investigation five major car brands in the European marketplace (Citroën, Fiat, Jeep, PeugeotandRenault)andfiveEuropeanairlines (Air France, Austrian Airlines, Brussels Airlines, Lufthansa and Scandinavian Airlines (SAS).
+A team of DeSmog researchers then used the Facebook Ad Library to analyse Facebook and Instagram advertisements to which European audiences were exposed by the selected companies from 1 January 2021 to 21 January 2022.44 The Facebook Ad Library was used because it is the only largescale database that archives a significant number of advertisements from a large range of companies in one place.
+In all, 864 car advertisements and 263 airliner advertisements were analysed.
+45 The research aimed to collect and analyse quantitative and qualitative data on car manufacturers' advertising, along with supporting research on their business model and sustainability commitments.